keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

   - **WHEN**: the specification `message` is set to a string value
   - **THEN**: the busy box pod will log the message, from the `message` specification after the `timeout` duration has expired.

+- **SCENARIO**: Retrieve the `timeout` and `message` from a given REST API if one and/or the other is not supplied.
+  - **GIVEN**: A scaffolded operator
+  - **AND**: an Operator instance
+  - **WHEN**: the specification `message` OR `timeout` is NOT set
+  - **THEN**: the busy box pod will supply these values from the following REST API: `GET http://my-json-server.typicode.com/keunlee/test-rest-repo/golang-lab00-response`

 ### Acceptance Criteria

 - The CRD must have a `timeout` specification attribute
 - The Operator instance must shut down after duration of `timeout` in seconds, has expired
 - The CRD must have a `message` specification attribute
 - The Operator instance must log the message `message` before the container has stopped
+- The Operator instance must retrieve a `message` and `timeout` value from a REST API call, if both are not initially supplied on the Operator Instance.

 ## Execution Strategy